Gilnaa/Hydras/README.md

 Hydras versions up to (and including) `v2.*` supported both Python2 and Python3.
 Newer version dropped Python2 support entirely.

+## Roadmap ##
+This a list of features we want to implement before releasing Hydras 3.0

+ * BitFields should not be defined inline.
+ * Unions should not be defined inline.
+ * Non field properties (maybe?)
+ * Struct inheritance

 ## Example ##
 ```python
 from hydras import *